amomen9/PostgreSQL/patroni/Part V pg major version upgrade.md

 Here we assume that we are upgrading from 15 to 16.
 For different versions choose appropriate names accordingly.

-1. Take precautionary backups of your cluster, both logical (pg_dumpall) and physical (pg_basebackup)
+1. Take precautionary backups from your cluster, both logical (pg_dumpall) and physical (pg_basebackup)

 ## On every node: